-- 2. Generation and storage can help reduce peak demand and deliver real benefits to consumers.
+- All scenarios show a significant increase in generation and storage capacity.
+This means that the network will need intervention to facilitate decarbonisation. - Generation and storage can help reduce peak demand and deliver real benefits to consumers.
 This means that we should all be working to enable flexibility. - 3.
-The increase in generation and storage is not geographically uniform - some areas of the network will be impacted earlier, and to a greater extent, than others.
+The increase in generation and storage is not geographically uniform some areas of the network will be impacted earlier, and to a greater extent, than others.

-6.3.2 Solar PV
+6.4.2 Solar PV